-The substance of foreign acquisition companies and their qualification as beneficial owners of the shares in the Swiss target in order to benefit from a Swiss dividend withholding tax reduction are subject to more scrutiny by the Swiss Federal Tax Administration.
+The substance of foreign acquisition companies and their qualification as beneficial owners of the shares in the Swiss target in order to benefit from a Swiss dividend withholding tax reduction are important.
 Thus, a diligent set-up and advance tax ruling confirmation are recommended, in particular since a future buyer will generally inherit the current withholding tax situation under the so-called "old reserve" regime and address such withholding tax risks in the purchase price determination.
 Under the OECD's multilateral instrument, Switzerland has opted to apply a principal purpose test, which should, however, not change the currently applied practice.
+A recent anti-abuse practice may result in non-refundable Swiss withholding tax on dividends by the Swiss target in cases where the Swiss acquisition company is held by a fund/non-treaty shareholder and is financed with intercompany debt/capital contribution reserves, which can be repaid without withholding tax (so called "extended international transposition").
+Economic reasons for the Swiss acquisition company may help and should be confirmed in an advance tax ruling.